-If you have asthma, COPD or another chronic respiratory disease, be sure to continue to follow your treatment plan.
+If you have asthma, COPD or another chronic respiratory disease, be sure you are continuing to follow your treatment plan.

-If you suspect you may have the coronavirus, please stay home and minimize contact with other people.
-CDC says you should call your doctor and discuss your symptoms and potential exposure.
-Your doctor will decide whether you need to be tested.
-Some people who are mildly ill may need to just self-isolate at home until the virus runs its course.
+If you suspect you may have the coronavirus, CDC says you should call your doctor and tell them about your symptoms and your potential exposure.
+They will decide whether you need to be tested, but keep in mind that there is no treatment for the coronavirus and people who are mildly ill are able to isolate at home.

 Other important measures if you are sick:

 - Wear a facemask when around other people if instructed to do so by your doctor.

 - Separate yourself from other people in your home